 \subsubsection{\cite{gu} - GKX}

 \cite{gu} propose a latent factor model in which the portfolio weights are

-where $\Gamma_A$ is a $K \times M$ matrix and $\Gamma_B$ is a $M$ dimensional column vector of parameters.
-In the language of neural networks, $\Gamma_A$ is a matrix of weights and $\Gamma_B$ is a vector of biases. \cite{gu} also allows the betas of these factors to be have a neural network structure as a function of $Z_t$, $\beta (Z_t)$, which is $N \times M$ dimensional.
+where $\Gamma_A$ is a $K \times M$ matrix of parameters.
+In the language of neural networks, $\Gamma_A$ is a matrix of weights. \cite{gu} also allows the betas of these factors to be have a neural network structure as a function of $Z_t$, $\beta (Z_t)$, which is $N \times M$ dimensional.
 Model parameters are essentially estimated to achieve a low sum of squared errors:\footnote{There are also penalties in the objective function and other details typical of neural network backpropagation.
 See \cite{gu} for more details}

 I estimate $b$ for the \cite{gu} model using the \cite{forest} method described above.